edmblue/SSM---NextJS/README.md

 ## Features

-- Review all the different trendieng movies
+- Review all the different trending movies
 - Scroll to see more items
 - Splash screen on initial rendering
 - Splash screen when changing routes